byuweb/byu-calendar-components/README.md

 This is a simple Web Component to act as a wrapper for the other calendar components.

+# Demo Page

+To view a working demo of this component visit https://cdn.byu.edu/byu-calendar-components/latest/demo/index.html

 # Getting Started

 To add the component to your page, you'll need to include the following script and style references in your &lt;head&gt;: